course-kit/guides/getting-started.md

 ### Completed flag

-If the course landing page has a list of lessons, it’s a good idea to show which ones have already been completed.
+If the course landing page has a list of lessons, it's a good idea to show which ones have already been completed.
 An easy way to do this is to map your courses lessons and add a boolean flag `complete`.

 ```jsx
 const lessonsWithStatus = lessons.map(lesson => {